allwefantasy/auto-coder/README.md

 ### Basic

+The auto_coder provide two ways:

+1. Generate context for the query and used in Web of ChatGPT or other AI models.
+2. Use the model from Byzer-LLM to generate the result directly.

+>> Note: You should make sure the model has a long context length support, e.g. >32k.

-Withing prompt mode, the auto_coder will collect the source code from the source directory, and then generate context into the target file based on the query.
+The auto_coder will collect the source code from the source directory, and then generate context into the target file based on the query.

-The you can copy the content of output.txt and paste it to Web of ChatGPT or other AI models:
+Then you can copy the content of `output.txt` and paste it to Web of ChatGPT or other AI models:

 For example: